/

 5. Invisible Delays and Amplification Loops

 Perhaps the most insidious aspect of this incident was how DNS caching created a false sense of normalcy while problems quietly accumulated beneath the surface.
 This pattern of "invisible delay" followed by sudden cascade is particularly dangerous in distributed systems because it can bypass traditional progressive rollout safeguards if they're not appropriately calibrated.
 When failures are delayed and then compress into a narrow time window, the incident response becomes exponentially more challenging - teams must diagnose and fix multiple concurrent failures rather than addressing issues sequentially.
-It's a stark reminder that caching, while essential for performance and reliability, can sometimes mask critical problems until they reach a tipping point.
-This suggests that modern progressive rollout strategies need to account not just for immediate failure signals, but also for delayed failure modes that might be masked by caching layers.
-Teams might consider implementing artificial cache expiration during rollouts or monitoring cache hit rates as a leading indicator of potential issues.
+It's also not clear to me why the cache was not designed to use stale data as a failover (as that would presumably mitigate some of the damage, the services in the data plane were likely healthy).
+Please ping me if you happen to know why they may have made this design choice.

 Final Thoughts